 Christopher Guest

 Christopher Haden-Guest, 5th Baron Haden-Guest (born 5 February 1948), known professionally as Christopher Guest, is a British-American actor, comedian, screenwriter and director.
 Guest has written, directed, and starred in his series of comedy films shot in mockumentary style.
-The series of films began with This is Spinal Tap (which he did not direct) and continued with Waiting for Guffman, Best in Show, A Mighty Wind, For Your Consideration, and Mascots.
-Guest holds a hereditary British peerage as the 5th Baron Haden-Guest, and has publicly expressed a desire to see the House of Lords reformed as a democratically elected chamber.
-Though he was initially active in the Lords, his career there was cut short by the House of Lords Act 1999, which removed the right of most hereditary peers to a seat in the parliament.
+He co-wrote and acted in the rock satire This is Spinal Tap (1984), and later directed a string of satirical mockumentary films such as Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), For Your Consideration (2006), and Mascots (2016).
+His acting credits include roles in Death Wish (1974), Little Shop of Horrors (1986), The Princess Bride (1987), and A Few Good Men (1992).
+He was a regular cast member on Saturday Night Live in 1984–1985.
+Guest holds a hereditary British peerage as the 5th Baron Haden-Guest.
+He was active in the House of Lords until the 1999 reform abolished his seat.
 When using his title, he is normally styled as Lord Haden-Guest.
 Guest is married to the actress Jamie Lee Curtis.

 References